Soul II Soul: 1991–1993: Volume III Just Right and another lineup change

 In 1991, Soul II Soul was in need of lead vocalists for the recording of their third album.
 During recording sessions, Jazzie B recruited guest singers Richie Stephens, Kofi, Penny Ford, Rick Clarke, along with the re-addition of Caron Wheeler to record on the album.

 In April 1992, Soul II Soul released their third album, Volume III Just Right.
 The album's lead single, "Joy", performed by Stephens, reached the top ten on the UK Singles Chart.
 The follow-up single "Move Me No Mountain", performed by Kofi on lead vocals, achieved moderate success in the UK.
-The third single, "Just Right", suffered the same fate, regulating the album to limited and moderate sales figures.
+The third single, "Just Right", suffered the same fate, relegating the album to limited and moderate sales figures.

 The group toured for a brief time throughout 1993.
 In November 1993, the group released their greatest hits album Volume IV The Classic Singles 88–93.
 The album spawned the single "Wish", which featured the new addition to the group Melissa Bell on lead vocals.